raquelfmcardoso/ambient-intelligence-2023-2024/README.md

 ### Arduino Uno

 * download the library for the Pixy2 camera [here](https://github.com/charmedlabs/pixy2/raw/master/releases/arduino/arduino_pixy2-1.0.3.zip) and in Arduino IDE install it by going to Sketch ➜ Include Library ➜ Add .ZIP Library… and choosing the downloaded file.
+* install the board for the Arduino Nano ESP32 by going to Tools ➜ Board ➜ Boards Manager... and once in the Boards Manager, search for Arduino ESP32 Boards by Arduino.

 ### Arduino Nano ESP32